Battle of Lukaya: Casualties and losses

 The Tanzanians later reported that 7,000 TPDF and Ugandan rebel soldiers participated in the battle.
 After the battle, Tanzanian forces counted over 400 dead soldiers in the area, including about 200 Libyans.
 More bodies were brought by retreating troops to Kampala.
 Kayabwe residents later recalled seeing many Libyan bodies strewn across the Kampala road north of Lukaya and along the Katonga Bridge.
 The Tanzanian soldiers were unwilling to take Libyan soldiers as prisoners, instead shooting those they found, as their political officers in the previous days had told them that the Arabs were coming into Sub-Saharan Africa to re-establish slavery; a single wounded lance corporal was captured.
 According to Palestinian sources, one PLO fighter was killed, and eight were wounded.
 Three planes evacuated wounded Libyans from Kampala to Tripoli.
 Hamdan, Erekat, and Awad were also evacuated and treated at a hospital in Athens.
+A large number of the surviving Ugandan soldiers were captured by the TPDF.
 Tanzanian casualties were light.

 After the Lukaya engagement, Uganda Radio claimed that 500 Tanzanians were killed and 500 were wounded.
 Ugandan opposition exiles claimed that 600 Ugandan government soldiers and an unspecified number of Libyans were killed.
 The Africa Research Bulletin dismissed the statistics, writing, "none of these figures is credible".
 The Tanzanian government press claimed that two battalions of about 2,000 Ugandan soldiers were "annihilated".
 Three tanks were also reported destroyed.
 Independent diplomatic sources acknowledged that immediate details of the battle were unclear, but labeled the inflicted casualties claimed by both belligerents as greatly exaggerated.
 In a meeting with foreign diplomats on 15 March, Amin stated that his forces had suffered heavy losses, including the death of a lieutenant colonel and five captains.
 The Ugandan–Libyan force left many weapons behind, as well as a copy of their battle plan, which was seized by the Tanzanians.
 The document revealed that Amin's troops were to eventually push further past Masaka and drive the TPDF out of Kalisizo.